Lime Ridge Mall

-Lime Ridge Mall (corporately styled as "CF Lime Ridge") is a two-level indoor shopping mall in Hamilton, Ontario, Canada.
-Opened on September 13, 1981, it is the largest mall complex in the city, an 815000 sqft super-regional shopping centre with over 213 stores including department stores and big box stores such as Hudson's Bay and the former Sears.
-It is located on Upper Wentworth Street.
+Lime Ridge Mall (formerly corporately styled as "CF Lime Ridge") is a two-level indoor shopping mall in Hamilton, Ontario, Canada.
+Opened on September 13, 1981, it is the largest mall complex in the city, an 815000 sqft super-regional shopping centre with over 213 stores including department stores and big box stores.
+Sears closed in 2017.
+Hudson's Bay closed in 2025.
+It is located on 999 Upper Wentworth Street.

-The mall, which includes an office building, is managed by Cadillac Fairview and has four floors of office space.
+The mall, which includes an office building, was managed by Cadillac Fairview and has four floors of office space.
 Bell Media radio stations in Hamilton are tenants of the building.

+On June 17, 2025, Primaris Real Estate Investment Trust (REIT) acquired a 100 percent interest in the mall from an entity managed by Cadillac Fairview for $416 million.

-In 1981 the Government of Ontario offered to build an elevated rapid transit line from the Lloyd D. Jackson Square in downtown Hamilton, to the mall.
+In 1981, the Government of Ontario offered to build an elevated rapid transit line from the Lloyd D. Jackson Square in downtown Hamilton, to the mall.
 Hamilton turned the proposal down.

 Lime Ridge Terminal

 The Hamilton Street Railway bus terminal is located on the west side of the mall at Upper Wentworth Street.
 A total of four routes and two shuttles loop or pass through this terminal.